 Once the pedestrian wind speed predictions have been established at tested locations, the assessment of pedestrian comfort involves determining the suitability of the predicted wind conditions for their associated spaces.
-This step involves comparing the predicted comfort class to the desired comfort class, which is dictated by the location type represented by the sensor (i.e., a sidewalk, building entrance, amenity space, or other).
+This step involves comparing the predicted comfort class to the desired comfort class, which is dictated by the location type represented by the sensor.
 An overview of common pedestrian location types and their desired comfort classes are summarized on the following page.